uisautomation/django-ucamprojectlight/README.md

 Create a template that extends ucamprojectlight.html and customize it using the corresponding blocks.

 You can create a global template for your project with common customizations to all your other templates.
-Therefore you will only need to extend from this global common template instead of writting all the customizations in each template.
+Therefore you will only need to extend from this global common template instead of writing all the customizations in each template.

 It is worth to mention that even if you create a global customized template and extend this template in all your other